 |“||We call them White Walkers in the show, more often known as the Others in the books and the reason for the change is simply that people would refer to 'the Others' and viewers who didn't know the books would think: 'Which others are we talking about?
 The other whats?'||”|

-Another big revelation was the White Walker's master, the one who transformed the baby.
-He and his ilk differ in appearance from regular White Walkers in that they wear black armor, and he is revealed to also have bone-white skin - as opposed to grey - and a ring of small horns atop his skull that form a natural crown.
+Another revelation is the White Walker's master, the one who transformed the baby.
+He and his ilk differ in appearance from regular White Walkers in that they wear black armor, and he is revealed to also have bone-white skin—as opposed to grey—and a ring of small horns atop his skull that form a natural crown.
 Whether or not he is their master or simply one of the collective group remains to be seen, yet he appears to hold a position of particular importance amongst their number, being the only ruling White Walker of the thirteen shown to approach the altar.
 The specifics of the power to change humans into White Walkers, and if it is unique to this White Walker, are as yet unknown.
+This Night King then leads the attack against the free folk in the episode "Hardhome".

 In the novels, there has not yet been any mention of the Others having a leader or any kind of hierarchy.